jondcampbell/vue-fantasy-picker/README.md

 - Calculate each players variance from category average
 - Highlight top players in each category and players who are in top X players in the most categories
 - Working settings tools for modify configuration
+- Player filter by position
-- Player searching
+- Player searching by partial name
 - Mark your team
 - Mark players unavailable
-- Players by position

 ## Phase 1
 - Geared towards nba head to head fantasy team that needs to win multiple categories each week